 - Follow good manufacturing practices as may be specified by the FSSAI from time to time

-Compliance with the provisions of the Act, Regulations and Standards
+Compliance with the provisions of the Act, Regulations, and Standards

-All fortified food, whether voluntarily fortified or required to undergo mandatory fortification shall be manufactured, packed, labelled, handled, distributed and sold, whether for profit or under a Government-funded programme, only in compliance with the standards specified under the provisions of the Act and Regulations made thereunder.
+All fortified food, whether voluntarily fortified or required to undergo mandatory fortification shall be manufactured, packed, labeled, handled, distributed and sold, whether for profit or under a Government-funded programme, only in compliance with the standards specified under the provisions of the Act and Regulations made thereunder.

 Packaging and Labelling Requirements

 - All fortified food shall be packaged so as to take into consideration the nature of the fortificant and its effect on shelf life.

 - Every package of fortified food shall carry the words

 “Fortified with ………… (Name of the fortificant)” and the fortification logo as specified in Schedule II of these regulations on the label

 - Every package of food, fortified with Iron shall carry a statement “Not recommended for people with Thalassemia and people on a low iron diet”.